kirandatwani/kirandatwani.github.io/projects/project-4.md

 summary: The development of my final Honors Senior Project.
 My research is conducted on human-computer interaction (HCI), and will be focusing on computational thinking.
 ---

-As a honors student at the University of Hawaii at Manoa, a part of my degree requirement is completing research in my field, and writing a thesis.
+As a Honors student at the University of Hawaii at Manoa, a part of my degree requirement is completing research in my field, and writing a thesis.
 I am currently developing my research on human-computer interaction while focusing on computational thinking.
 The title of my project is "Understanding Humans’ Cognitive Processes During Computational Thinking Through Cognitive Science".

 <img class="ui medium left floated image" src="../images/example.png">